Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = 2.0.44 =
+- Added a new email merge tag {item_short_desc} for the sale notification email.
 - Payment popup now has its own slug `asp-payment-box`.
 - Addressed variations index issue that could prevent payment popup display.
 - Implemented some measures to avoid payment popup page caching by caching plugins.